Yomguithereal/talisman/metrics/index.md

 title: Metrics
 ---

-The `metrics` module typically gathers varioues metrics and mostly "distances" excelling at expressing the theoretical space between two sequences.
+The `metrics` module typically gathers various distance and similarity functions.

 They range from computing the edit distance between two strings to retrieving the distance between two points in space.